 The areas south of Copeland Avenue are almost exclusively commercial and industrial.
-This area is characterized by the heavy traffic volumes, large trucks/service vehicles, large street blocks and roadway widths, and an overall lack of public realm.
+This area is characterized by the heavy traffic volumes, large trucks/service vehicles, large street blocks and roadway widths, an overall lack of public realm and properties in the flood plain.